YugmPatel/CMPE-258-Assignment-5-Customize-llm-using-unsloth/README.md

 ## Repository Overview

-The project documentation is available as a comprehensive video tutorial: [YouTube - Comprehensive LLM Fine-tuning, Pre-training, and Deployment with Unsloth](https://youtu.be/XXXXXXXXXX)
+The project documentation is available as a comprehensive video tutorial: [YouTube - Comprehensive LLM Fine-tuning, Pre-training, and Deployment with Unsloth](https://youtu.be/3ENSHptjJCU)

-The codebase is organized into seven main components:

-root/
-├── README.md
-├── a_model_finetuning/
-├── b_language_pretraining/
-├── c_specialized_templates/
-├── d_preference_optimization/
-├── e_checkpoint_continuation/
-├── f_healthcare_assistant/
-└── g_deployment_pipeline/

 ## Component Details